Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Rothenburg ob der Tauber

-- The Night Watchman’s tour begins at 8:00 pm everyday (mid-March to Christmas) and is one hour long.
+- The Night Watchman’s tour begins at 8:00 pm everyday, from early April to late December (no tour December 24).
+There is a tour in German at 9:30 pm.
+The Night Watchman’s tour is approximately one hour long.
 Meeting point is at the market square in front of the town hall.
-The cost is 7 Euro for adults, 4 Euro for students, kids under 12 years old are free.
-There is a tour in German at 9:30 pm.
+The cost is 9 euro for adults, 4.50 euro for students, kids under 12 years old are free.
+Confirm current times and prices here.

 - There is another town in Germany called Rothenburg.
 I’ve heard of people going there by mistake, thinking it was Rothenburg ob der Tauber, the town featured in this post.